eastgenomics/eggd_generate_fusion_workbook/README.md

 # eggd_generate_fusion_workbook (DNAnexus Platform App)

 ## What does this app do?
-Collates Fusion candidates and associated metadata from STAR-Fusion, FusionInspector and FastQC per run, then formats and generate a fusion workbook with collated data
+Collates fusion candidates and associated metadata from STAR-Fusion, Arriba and FastQC per run, then formats and generates a fusion workbook with collated data

 ## What inputs are required for this app to run?
 - `-istarfusion_files` : An array of DNAnexus file IDs of STAR-Fusion's prediction files